 If you cheat, your betrayed partner may want to punish you.
 This means for many individuals, no love, no sex, no care, no help, and no future good times together.

 Another direction your betrayed partner may take is to cheat on you to level the playing field — to get even and teach you what it feels like to be betrayed.

-For obvious reasons which include having carried on secretly with a person outside of your legitimate relationship and a great deal of lying to cover it over you will no longer be trusted by your partner.
+If you cheat, having carried on secretly with a person outside of your legitimate relationship, and having covered your bad behaviour with a great deal of lying, you will no longer be trusted or believed by your partner.